Consulting Report Examples, Templates & How to Write One

 The final steps in any project are to:

-This stage is crucial, yet it is often overlooked by project leads.
+This stage is important, yet it is often overlooked by project leads.

 Whether it is a project you managed directly or one you advised on, a project summary is an effective way to present actionable insights to your client.
 With these takeaways, they can: